7 Steps To Forgive Yourself For Hurting Someone Unintentionally

 You know you’d feel freer and lighter if you could forgive yourself, but it doesn’t seem to come by.
 Why?

-You can’t escape your past sinful version of yourself.
-But instead of acquitting yourself, you hold yourself hostage and re-read those harsh self-judgments.
+You can’t escape your past version of yourself.
+So you hold yourself hostage and re-read those harsh self-judgments to yourself.

 1. Choose A Good Day

-Pick a day without too many hard responsibilities or distractions, as it will help you have adequate willpower—which is a limited resource.
+Pick a day without too many responsibilities or distractions.
+This will help you have adequate willpower—which is a limited resource.

 • Schedule an appointment with yourself for a day when you won’t have any big tasks to do.
 Assign at least an hour to it.

-• Find a place where you can sit with yourself without getting interrupted.
+• Find a quiet, comfortable space where you can reflect without getting interrupted.
 Get something to eat or drink.
 Carry your diary or journal.

 how to forgive yourself for hurting someone unintentionally